-There is more to this proposal than free train tickets.
-It is an investment in young people and in Europe's future.
+There is more to our proposal than free train tickets.
+We see this as an investment in young people and in Europe's future.
 It reinforces the main aim of the European Union: to bring people together.
 We want young Europeans to discover the EU is also about emotions, not just politics.
 We want to give them a taste of what it feels like, not only to be Slovak, German or Greek, but also European.
 And what better way than by taking the train?

-"It is so important to get familiar with your neighbours, to discover what Europe is all about.
-It’s all about you, it's about people, who are so different and yet so similar.
-It is about getting to know one another.
+"Getting to know your neighbours and discovering what Europe is about is so important.
+Europe is all about you; it's about the people who are so different and yet so similar.
+It's about getting to know one another.
 That's why Interrail is great.
 You get to travel all around Europe and find out how beautiful our continent is."

 Manfred Weber, Chairman, Group of the European People's Party

 Make Europe yours.

 Online applications will be open from May 2nd to May 16th, 2019.

 The selection process will be overseen by a jury of European Commission officials, and winners will be notified between June 6th and June 20th, 2019.